You’re not looking for more strategy.

 If you’re here, you already feel it.

-It’s whether you’re ready to move with it.
+It is whether you are ready to move with it.